SFizzaR/Theme-Park-Simulation-/README.md

 ## 🤝 Contributions

-Contributions are welcome! 🎉 If you’d like to **enhance the simulation**, follow these steps:
+Contributions are welcome!
+If you'd like to help, fork the repo, create a new branch, and submit a pull request.

 ### 🎗 Special Thanks
 💡 **Credits to [completelyblank](https://github.com/completelyblank)** for his valuable contribution to the **intro pages** of this project.